zrythm/zrythm/doc/user/getting-started/faq.rst

 ..
 SPDX-FileCopyrightText: © 2023 Alexandros Theodotou <alex@zrythm.org>
    SPDX-License-Identifier: GFDL-1.3-invariants-or-later

+   This file incorporates work by the Audacity Team covered by the Creative Commons Attribution 3.0 license (specifically, the ASIO section).
+   SPDX-License-Identifier: CC-BY-3.0

 ..
 This is part of the Zrythm Manual.
    See the file index.rst for copying conditions.